Artist in Residence program

 The program aligns with our goals outlined in the 2020-2025 Cultural Plan including "share our story” and "broaden the reach.”

 M.A.S.S.I.V.E., abbreviated for Make-shift Anthropocene Symbiosis Station and Interface for Vibrant Exchange, is a mobile, interactive art installation made from repurposed materials by Kelowna-based artist, Lucas Glenn.
-Installed at various parks in the fall of 2024, M.A.S.S.I.V.E. features a mobile station with small, interactive eco-contraptions made to help humans and nonhumans adapt to a changing climate.
+M.A.S.S.I.V.E. features a mobile station with small, interactive eco-contraptions made to help humans and nonhumans adapt to a changing climate.

-Components are made to look like science-fiction equipment, but are fashioned from found materials like scrap metal, backpacks, Nerf guns, tin cans, and D.I.Y. electronics.
-Free-standing, strapped to a tree, or attached to a fence-post, the objects encourage visitors to connect with the more-than-human world by pouring water, activating a sound, collecting a drawing, or catching seeds.
-Supporting these “interfaces” is a utility trailer, repurposed as a stripped down workshop and solar-generating station, where the artist will be on-site to facilitate.
+Components were made to look like science-fiction equipment, fashioned from found materials like scrap metal, backpacks, Nerf guns, tin cans, and D.I.Y. electronics.
+Free-standing, strapped to a tree, or attached to a fence-post, the objects encouraged visitors to connect with the more-than-human world by pouring water, activating a sound, collecting a drawing, or catching seeds.
+Supporting these “interfaces” Lucas's utility trailer, repurposed as a stripped down workshop and solar-generating station, facilitated the artist on-site.

 Lucas Glenn (b.
 1992, Winfield, BC) is a writer and emerging artist working in installation, digital media, and drawing.
 Glenn is interested in taking nature-dominating tools and repurposing them as objects for ecological support and care.